-Petit Larceny, Shoplifting and other Thefts
+Petit Larceny, Shoplifting and Other Thefts

-As New York criminal defense attorneys and former Manhattan prosecutors since 2000, each partner at Crotty Saland PC has handled hundreds of shoplifting cases from arrest through resolution.
+As New York criminal defense attorneys and former Manhattan prosecutors since 2000, each partner at Saland Law has handled hundreds of shoplifting cases from arrest through resolution.
 In New York City, whether the police issued you a Desk Appearance Ticket or not, the charges are generally the same.
 From Manhattan to Brooklyn and Queens to the Bronx, if you are arrested or given a Desk Appearance Ticket, the charges you will likely face include the misdemeanors or felonies of:

 - Petit Larceny - NY Penal Law 155.25